dbatonyi/FundFlowery/README.md

 To install the app, follow these steps:

 1. Clone the repository
-2. Install dependencies with `npm install`
+2. Install dependencies with `npm install-ff`
-3. Start the server with `npm start`
+3. Start the server with `npm start-ff`
 4. Visit `http://localhost:3000` to use the app

 ## License